ecadlabs/taquito/docs/wallet_API.md

-For this to work, you have to enable dapps in the Thanos wallet.
+For this to work, you have to enable dapps in the Temple wallet.
 Under `Settings`, you will find a `DApps` section where the checkbox must be checked to allow interactions between the wallet and the dapps.